bluestreak711/Subtitle_SRT_Creation/README.md

 more available to the masses.
 ##
 OTHER USE CASES FOR SRT FILES:
-SRT files contain the closed caption data of audio and video files.
+Srt files contain the closed caption data of audio and video files.
 SRT files can be bonded, or burned into corresponding video files, be used